 During his first half, Dale served as EVP/Head of investment banking at Stephens Inc.; Partner and National Director at KPMG; and Chairman & CEO of TruckPro, an independent distributor of commercial truck parts that he sold to AutoZone.
 He and his wife, Judi, are University of Texas graduates and live in Little Rock, Arkansas.
 They have two grown children – Katherine and Jack.

-Mr. Marino is Chief Executive Officer of Plantation Patterns LLC, a designer and manufacturer of high-quality outdoor cushions and umbrellas sold in Target, Home Depot, Lowes and other fine retailers.
-Prior to his current position, Mr. Marino spent over 20 years in the family-owned business, Shop-A-Snak Food Mart, founded by his father in 1962.
-Started as a local chain of small grocery stores, Shop-A-Snak Food Mart evolved and expanded into a convenience store chain spanning from north Alabama to the Florida Panhandle.
-In addition to the convenience stores, Mr. Marino and his father founded Marco Petroleum, the largest Exxon Mobil distributor in Alabama, and Greensprings Associates, a real estate development company.
+Mr. Marino was most recently the Chief Executive Officer of Plantation Patterns LLC, a designer and manufacturer of high-quality outdoor cushions, decorative pillows and umbrellas sold in Target, Home Depot, Lowes, Costco and other fine retailers.
+Plantation Patterns was a leader in the industry winning awards from retailers for execution, innovation and product design.
+Mr. Marino sold Plantation in late 2016 to NBG Home / Kohlberg & Company.
+Prior to Plantation Patterns, Mr. Marino spent over 20 years in the family-owned business, Shop-A-Snak Food Mart, founded by his father in 1964.
+Started as a local chain of small grocery stores, Shop-A-Snak Food Mart evolved and expanded into an industry leading convenience store chain spanning from north Alabama to the Florida Panhandle.
+In addition to the convenience stores, their family of companies included Marco Petroleum, a wholesale fuel distributor and the largest Exxon Mobil products distributor in Alabama, along with Greensprings Associates, a real estate development company.
 Mr. Marino was President of this conglomerate of companies when they were sold to The Pantry, Inc. (a.k.a.
 Kangaroo Express) in 2006.

 Mr. Marino has an accounting degree from Auburn University and resides in Birmingham, Alabama with his wife Marie.
-They have a daughter currently attending Auburn and a son in high school.
+They have two children, Christine and E.J.